Fritz Reinhardt

-Friedrich Rudolph (Fritz) Reinhardt (3 April 1895 – 17 June 1969) was an official in the Nazi Party (NSDAP) and in the government of the Third Reich, most notably, State Secretary in the German Finance Ministry.
+Friedrich Rudolph (Fritz) Reinhardt (3 April 1895 – 17 June 1969) was an official in the Nazi Party (NSDAP) and in the government of Nazi Germany, most notably, State Secretary in the German Finance Ministry.

 Early life

 The son of a bookbinder, Reinhardt was born in Ilmenau.
 He was educated in Ilmenau through high school, studied trade and commerce, and worked in business in Germany and abroad.
-At the outbreak of World War I Reinhardt was in Riga, Livonia, and was interned by Russian forces.
+At the outbreak of World War I, Reinhardt was in Riga, Livonia, and was interned by Russian forces.
 He ended up spending the war years in an internment camp in Siberia as an enemy alien, only returning to Germany in 1918.
 In 1919, he became the headmaster at the Thuringian Commercial School (Thüringische Handelsschule), and the head of the Academy for Economics and Taxation.
 From 1922, he worked as a tax administrator at the Thuringian State Finance Office.
-In 1924, he founded the first German Correspondence Trade School (Fernhandelschule) and became its Director.
+In 1924, he founded the first German Correspondence Trade School (Fernhandelschule) and became its director.